About Us

 Shannon Lander - Artist

 Shannon is a proud Warlpiri and Anmatjere man from Mparntwe (Alice Springs), Central Australia.
-Shannon grew up watching he's family paint and began painting as a young adult.
+Shannon grew up watching his family paint and began painting as a young adult.
 He has worked out bush majority of he's life and loves being connected to country.
-Shannon is inspired by he's family, country and living on land.
-He expresses he's art and stories with a unique linework, dot style and uses a variety of techniques to merge colours.
+Shannon is inspired by his family, country and living on land.
+He expresses his art and stories with a unique linework, dot style and uses a variety of techniques to merge colours.